A simple life reality is that people need people.

 Which makes professional networking so important.

 Professionals use networking as a means to form relationships with others, in like or related fields, that help to expand ones’ effectiveness in an organization or industry.

 The premise being that the more people you meet, the more people there will be to get to know you and remember who you are.

 A key to this is to be diligent with returning emails and phone calls to maintain your credibility with them.

 5 Advantages of Professional Networking

-1. Business Leads
+1. Identify New Business Leads

 Communicate professionally when you follow up on leads.
 Be sensitive to timing and use common courtesy when following up with contacts.

 2. Career Opportunities

 Professional networking can expose you to jobs that aren’t posted online or in newspapers.

-3. Personal Opportunities
+3. Personal Practical Solutions